Cindylliu/FSS_Assignment_1/README.md

 Generative AI was used to assist the coding of this assignment.

-> At first, I was not knowledgeable enough to create the bar plot by myself, so I went to the Matplotlib documentation for bar plot generation (https://matplotlib.org/stable/gallery/lines_bars_and_markers/bar_colors.html#sphx-glr-gallery-lines-bars-and-markers-bar-colors-py), but the plot was not optimal, so I initiated the following conversation with ChatGPT: Given the following code, generate me a colorful and clearer visualization.
+At first, I was not knowledgeable enough to create the bar plot by myself, so I went to the Matplotlib documentation for bar plot generation (https://matplotlib.org/stable/gallery/lines_bars_and_markers/bar_colors.html#sphx-glr-gallery-lines-bars-and-markers-bar-colors-py), but the plot was not optimal, so I initiated the following conversation with ChatGPT:
+> Q: Given the following code, generate me a colorful and clearer visualization.
 I used ChatGPT for both tasks 1.3 and 1.4 (Total number of defects per month & Defect Commits per Month for Top 2 Files), both for visualization generation and refactorization.

-> I also used Generative AI to clean my code.
+I also used Generative AI to clean my code.
 Initially, I wrote a big function with many implementations in it, with issues such as code duplication and poor code design.
 As I was writing and adding the code based on the exercises, a lot of code piled up to the point where it was quite complicated to continue without touching other implementations within the same function.
-To better solve the issue of coupling, I asked ChatGPT to help me better organize the function, so I initiated the following conversation: Structure and clean the following code, xxx.
+To better solve the issue of coupling, I asked ChatGPT to help me better organize the function, so I initiated the following conversation:
+> Structure and clean the following code, xxx.
 ChatGPT then reorganized the code into multiple small functions, allowing me to implement and reuse different parts without complex interactions.
 I then continued based on the structure and added other functions.

 > I am analyzing a code repository and I have the git traces.
 I have a metric for the complexity of each file.
 Give me examples of visualizations which show which parts of the code base are more complex?

 > Give the command that generates a git log which includes the date, the message of the commit and the file names

-> Create a python script that traverses a python git repository, and calculates the number of lines of code per file
+> _Create a python script that traverses a python git repository, and calculates the number of lines of code per file
 >
 > Yeah, calculate instead source lines of code
 >
 > Can you use a library instead

 > It makes sense when checking for the files coupling to find the exact file path of a given .py file?
 Because it is possible that there are out there multiple files with the same name, such it happens with `__main__.py`
-> Ah, I see exactly what you’re getting at.
+>> Ah, I see exactly what you’re getting at.
 Yes — your intuition is correct: just using the file name (like example.py or `__main__.py`) can be risky because there might be multiple files with the same name in different directories.
 That can easily lead to false matches in your logical coupling analysis.

 > When looking for the respective test file from an inputed .py file by the method of Semantic Similarity, the files inside the `example/` directory are not mirrored into the `tests/` directory.
 Therefore it is a good idea to skip them?
-> Yes — in this case, skipping files in the example/ directory makes sense, because if the directory structure isn’t mirrored in tests/, trying to map example/foo.py → tests/example/test_foo.py would almost always fail.
+>> Yes — in this case, skipping files in the example/ directory makes sense, because if the directory structure isn’t mirrored in tests/, trying to map example/foo.py → tests/example/test_foo.py would almost always fail.
 Including them could lead to false negatives or unnecessary errors when looking for a corresponding test file.